joshlikesyou/fixed-tables/README.md

 ## Get Started

-Clone this repository onto your computer and install the dependencies with
+Clone this repository onto your computer and install the dependencies
 ```
 > npm install
 ```

-Start the server with
+Start the server
 ```
 > npm start
 ```

-Start the tests with
+Start the tests
 ```
 > npm test
 ```